Many cultures make some sort of coconut curry chicken, but when I hear those words, I immediately translate them in my mind to kuku wa nazi.

 I know this because, it seems like a lifetime ago, I was a graduate student at the University of Wisconsin studying East Africa.
 And, as in many advanced programs, to graduate you must learn a language relevant to your study.
 Ergo Swahili, which is spoken from Somalia down to Mozambique.

 This recipe is Kenyan, although there are similar versions all over East Africa.
-We had a professor, whose name escapes me (it was 28 years ago, after all), who made this for us often.
+We had a professor, whose name escapes me (it was nearly 30 years ago, after all), who made this for us often.
 Rich, creamy, exotic spicy, as well as hot if you like it that way, and also filling.

 As a graduate student, I made very little money, and chicken backs, necks, wings and drumsticks were all I could really afford when it came to meat, other than the occasional goat neck or oxtail; yeah, back then oxtail was a trash cut.
 Go figure.
 And this coconut curry chicken works very well with the lesser parts of a chicken.